gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/api.rst

 GoPro Client
 ============

-There are the top-level GoPro client interfaces.
+There are two top-level GoPro client interfaces - Wireless and Wired:

 Wireless
 --------